mitaliwadher/K-Means-Clustering--Wine-Dataset/README.md

 ## Problem Definition

-- Understand the different constituents and their proportion in wine used by each cultivator.
+- Understand the different constituents and their proportion in wine used by each cultivator

-- Reveal the presence of clusters in the wine dataset.
-We will check if 3 cultivators are distinguishable in the dataset.
+- Reveal the presence of clusters in the wine dataset and check if 3 cultivators are distinguishable in the dataset

 ## Working
 ![](https://github.com/mitaliwadher/K-Means-Clustering--Wine-Dataset/blob/main/assets/1.png)